Parasail-Health/RFCs/template.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Explain the proposal as if it was already included in the language and you were teaching it to another Rust programmer.
+Explain the proposal as if it was already included in our platform and you were teaching it to new engineer.
 That generally means:

 - Introducing new named concepts.
 - Explaining the feature largely in terms of examples.
-- Explaining how Rust programmers should *think* about the feature, and how it should impact the way they use Rust.
+- Explaining how the team should *think* about the feature and how it should impact our process or user experience.
 It should explain the impact as concretely as possible.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing Rust programmers and new Rust programmers.

 For implementation-oriented RFCs (e.g. for compiler internals), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.
 For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.